mitodl/mitx-grading-library/docs/formula_grader.md

 ## Variables and Sampling

-FormulaGrader grades a formula by randomly assigning values to each of the unknown variables, and computing numerical values for both the solution and the student input.
-If they compare within the desired tolerance enough times, the student input is graded as correct.
+FormulaGrader grades a formula by numerical sampling.
+That is, random values are  assigned to each of the unknown variables and unknown functions, then the numerical value of the student's input expression and author's answer are calculated.
+The sampling process is repeated, and if the student answer and author answer compare within the desired tolerance enough times, the student input is graded as correct.

 Variables are configured by including a list of strings of each variable name as follows.